msrasys/nnscaler/docs/source/register_custom_op.md

 - `transform_rules` (`Tuple[TransformRule]`): a tuple of special TransformRules which will be used when partitioning the node.
     Default: None.
 - `input_gen_fn` (`Callable`): input generator function for profiler, this function accepts the IRFwOperation as input and returns the list of input tensors, which is used during operator profiling. kwargs are same as that in the input node.
-By default, the profiler will use `torch.rand` for floating point data types and `torch.zeros` for special types like `torch.int64` and `torch.bool`.
+By default, nnScaler's profiler will use `torch.rand` for floating point data types and `torch.zeros` for special types like `torch.int64` and `torch.bool`.
-    However, input tensors' contents may influence the speed dramatically.
-The mask in attention and dispatched expert index in MoE are real examples.
-To handle this scenario, user can provide the customized `input_gen_fn`.
+    However, input tensors' contents may influence operator's behavior and speed dramatically.
+    Take function `nnscaler_moe_gmm` in `examples/deepseek_coder_v2_lite/modeling/modeling_deepseek_modifier.py` as an example.
+It dispatches tokens (`hidden_states`) to experts according to another input tensor `topk_idx`.
+In most of the training time, tokens are distributed evenly among experts with indices in `[local_expert_start, local_expert_end]`.
+Since `top_idx`'s type is `torch.int64`, if we generate it with `torch.zeros` then all of the tokens are dispatched to the 1st expert, which can be ilegal and far from the real profile statistics of the operator.
+By using `input_gen_fn`, we can provide compatible input tensors to the profiler so that the solver can generate a good distributed plan.
     Default: None.